ctfs/write-ups-2014/d-ctf-2014/misc-400/README.md

 We have the machine VM!
 Just boot it into single user mode, reset the password for the `FTP` Windows user account, and look on the machine.
 We found the file called `ThisIsIt.txt` and it was done.
 This was not the intended way to solve the challenge.

+### Alternate alternate solution

+Even easier, after they handed out the VM image: Simply mount the .vdi and have a look at the file directly.

 ## Other write-ups and resources

 * none yet